mscroggs/symfem/README.md

 [![status](https://joss.theoj.org/papers/95e093272d6555489b1f941aebd6494b/status.svg)](https://joss.theoj.org/papers/95e093272d6555489b1f941aebd6494b)

 Symfem is a symbolic finite element definition library, that can be used to symbolically evaluate the basis functions of a finite element space.
+Symfem can be used to create a very wide range of finite element spaces.
+The basis functions of these spaces can be computed symbolically, allowing them to easily be further manipulated.

 ## Installing Symfem
 ### Installing from repo